 The article will show you how to add a target line to the Pivot Chart in Excel.
 Adding a target line will always help you remember what target you need to achieve in any sector of your working or personal life.
 It can be an educational or health issue or business aspect if you want to use Excel in your daily life.
 Suppose you are a businessman and you have a target of achieving the best sales and profits in your organization.
 Using a Pivot Chart will be the best option to visualize the progress of your business.
 You can add a target line in it so that you can always be aware of your achievement.

-2 Ways to Add Target Line to Pivot Chart in Excel
+How to Add Target Line to Pivot Chart in Excel: 2 Ways

 In the dataset, we have sales information about some grocery items.
 Suppose the owner of the shop set a target of the sales amount for each product over a period.
 We will show you how to add this amount as a target line in the Pivot Chart.